-In accordance with the Contract Approval and Signing Authority Policy all grants must be approved by the authorized signer level.
-In addition, all grant requests must be approved by the Philips RS North America's Legal Department using the Grants and Sponsorship Review Form.
+Grants must be approved by the relevant grants committee, and if an amount is over \$50,000, it must be approved by the Market Grants Committee.
 Any such Grant may only be provided in accordance with the terms of the Philips North America LLC Grants Policy.

-Any approved grant must be memorialized in a written third party educational grant agreement with (and payments will be made only to) the conference organizer or accredited educational provider which will be reviewed by the Philips RS North America Legal Department, or designee, before being sent to the Third Party.
-The Grant and supporting materials should be sent to SRC.SalesEnablement@philips.com.
+Any approved grant must be memorialized in a written third-party educational grant agreement with (and payments will be made only to) the conference organizer or accredited educational provider which will be reviewed by the Philips Legal Department, or designee, before being sent to the third party.
+The grant and supporting materials should be sent to Compliance.administrator@philips.com.
 For greater detail regarding the required process or documentation, review the Philips North America LLC Grants Policy.